 Yes.
 You will need to present a valid government ID for in-person payment.

-You may be required to enter a valid mobile number.
+You are required to enter a valid, personal email address.

 Yes.
 Receipts will be sent to your email.